 How Electrostatic Filters Stack Up Against HEPA Filters

-HEPA filters filter air at a very fine level.
-They block elements as small as 0.3 microns or larger.
-HEPA filters catch 99.97 percent of all particles.
+HEPA filters filter air at a minute level.
+They block elements as small as 0.3 microns or larger and catch 99.97 percent of all particles.
 If you have a health need for a high-quality filter, a HEPA filter is still your best bet.

 6. What Happens When You Don’t Change Your Filter